How to Install Chromium Browser on Debian 12 or 11

 sudo apt upgrade

-The sudo apt update command fetches the package information from all configured sources and updates the local package index.
+The “sudo apt update” command fetches package information from all configured sources and updates the local package index.
+The “sudo apt upgrade” command then upgrades all currently installed packages to their latest versions based on the updated local package index.

 Now that our system is up-to-date, we can install the Chromium browser.
 The APT package manager simplifies this task with its direct and streamlined approach.